-Once the applications have been screened, they will be split into two groups: one for Program grants and one for Capital Improvement Projects and Planning grants.
-Authority staff will then review, evaluate, and recommend projects for funding based on how well each application meets the Evaluation Criteria.
-Additional factors in staff award recommendations may include: the total funding available, the geographic distribution of awards, and the variety of project types awarded.
+Once the applications have been screened, Authority staff will then review, evaluate and recommend projects for funding based on how well each application meets the Evaluation Criteria.
+Additional factors in staff award recommendations may include: the total funding available, the geographic distribution of awards and the variety of project types awarded.
 Applicants may be contacted to provide additional information during the review process.
 Authority staff may seek assistance from outside agencies and organizations in evaluating the applications.